elenalind/randomstuff/article.md

 Start with the VMs that cannot access the block devices at all.
 How are they spread across computes?
-Here is an example of how to filter for the computes where the VMs are running, assuming all VMs belong to the same `Heat stack`:i list resources filtered on `Nova::Server`, pipe the output to `xargs` and extract the `hypervisor_hostname` to get the computes names.
+Here is an example of how to filter for the computes where the VMs are running, assuming all VMs belong to the same `Heat stack`.
+List resources filtered on `Nova::Server`, pipe the output to `xargs` and extract the `hypervisor_hostname` to get the compute names.
 Alternatively, you can loop through a list of the VMs.
 Ask for `/var/log/kernel.log`, `dmesg`, `/var/log/syslog` logs from the computes hosting the VMs that cannot access their block devices.